pingcap/docs/op-guide/location-awareness.md

 ## Overview

-PD schedules according to the topology of TiKV cluster, maximizing TiKV's ability of disaster recovery.
+PD schedules according to the topology of the TiKV cluster to maximize the TiKV's capability for disaster recovery.

-Before reading this chapter, you are recommended to read [Binary Deployment (Recommended)](./binary-deployment.md) and [Docker Deployment](./docker-deployment.md).
+Before you begin, see [Binary Deployment (Recommended)](./binary-deployment.md) and [Docker Deployment](./docker-deployment.md).

 ## TiKV reports the topological information

 TiKV reports the topological information to PD through the startup parameter or configuration of TiKV.

-Assume that the topology has three structures: zone > rack > host, the following information can be specified through labels.
+Assuming that the topology has three structures: zone > rack > host, use lables to specify the following information:

 Startup parameter: